Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Representation of EM-Exchange Symmetry Is Nonlinear

 such that $\rho^{(C\oplus F)_+}(\mathcal{G}_{em})=\idm$ and $\rho^{(C\oplus F)_-}(\mathcal{G}_{em})=-\idm$.
 These two 2-dimensional representations are irreducible for the following reason.
 Since the internal gauges of $C$ ($F$) can mix $C_{1_1}$ ($F_r$) and $C_{1_2}$ ($F_{r^2}$), we cannot differentiate $C_{1_1}+F_r$ ($C_{1_1}-F_r$) from $C_{1_2}+F_{r^2}$ ($C_{1_2}-F_{r^2}$).
 As such, all states in the 2-dimensional space $V_{(C\oplus F )_+}$ ($V_{(C\oplus F )_-}$) carry the same symmetry charge $0$ ($1/2$), rendering the space a degenerate eigenspace of the symmetry action.
 The composition rule \eqref{eq:composition} now takes the form

 \end{enumerate}

-Therefore, it is clear that when the $D(S_3)$ phase is endowed with the EM-exchange symmetry, certain types of its non-Abelian anyons do transform and fragment into nonlinear representations under the symmetry.
+Therefore, it is clear that when the $D(S_3)$ phase is endowed with the EM-exchange symmetry, certain types of its nonabelian anyons do fragment into nonlinear representations under the symmetry.
 This justifies the terminology \emph{nonlinear symmetry Fragmentation} of nonabelian anyons.
-The EM-exchange symmetry is essentially $\Z_2$, which appears to be an innocent group symmetry; however, it is in fact a categorical symmetry, which is reflected in its nonlinear representations that amalgamate the $\Z_2$ group nature and the $\Vec(S_3)$ categorical nature via the $6j$ symbols.
-By the systematic construction of lattice models of SET phases done in our companion paper\cite{Fu2025}, nonlinear symmetry fragmentation is a general feature of symmetry-enriched non-Abelian topological phases.
+By the systematic construction of lattice models of SET phases in our companion paper\cite{fu2025symmetryenrichedtopologicalphasesgauging}, nonlinear symmetry fragmentation is a general feature of symmetry-enriched nonabelian topological phases.